Michael Rosbash: LNV neurons as principal Drosophila circadian pacemaker

 In Drosophila, certain lateral neurons (LNs) have been shown to be important for circadian rhythms, including dorsal (LNd) and ventral (LNV) neurons.
 LNV neurons express PDF (pigment dispersion factor), which was initially hypothesized to be a clock output signal.
 Mutants for the pdf neuropeptide gene (pdf01) as well as flies selectively ablated for LNV produced similar behavioral responses.
 Both entrained to external light cues, but were largely arrhythmic in constant conditions.
 Some flies in each cases showed weak free-running rhythmicity.
-These results lead the researchers to believe that LNV neurons were the critical circadian pacemaker neurons and that PDF was the principal circadian transmitter.
+These results led the researchers to believe that LNV neurons were the critical circadian pacemaker neurons and that PDF was the principal circadian transmitter.